Crypdot/iot_security/docs/influx-documentation.md

 Or just make the request with the browser of your choise:
 `http://localhost:8086/query?q=CREATE%20DATABASE%20<database name>`

+#### Retention policy
+The InfluxDB retention enforcement service checks for and removes data with timestamps beyond the defined retention period.
+A retention policy can be added to a database when creating it: `WITH DURATION <time>`

+e.g.: `q=CREATE DATABASE <database name> WITH DURATION 14d`

+This would create a database that stores data for 14 days.

 ## Using Influx
 Influx runs on the port 8086, and it can be used entirely from the influx API.